ontolocy/neontology/docs/graph-engines.md

 1. It maintains a single connection to the database, rather than creating a new connection every time you need to talk to the database.
 2. It provides a uniform interface regardless of the underlying GraphEngine.
 This means you can easily swap out the backend in the future if you want to use a different graph database.

-You can access the underlying `GraphEngine` at `.engine` and you can access the native Python driver for the graph database at `.engine.driver` if you want to use functionality of the official Neo4j (or Kuzu) driver.
+You can access the underlying `GraphEngine` at `.engine` and you can access the native Python driver for the graph database at `.engine.driver` if you want to use functionality of the official Neo4j driver.

 ## Neo4j